classyPimp/turboPimp/README.md

   **attributes are stored in `@attributes` accessor which is a simple hash.**

   each model has `.attributes` runtime called class method that defines getter setter methods which will basically get/set values from @attributes

+  In order to access/set arbitrary value just set/get them as you would do with Hash.
 ```
   class User
     attributes :id, :name